rwxrob/zet/20210902205543/README.md

 the roof, even with the ducks pulling it down, just a bit.
 The percentage of security, cloud native, computer scientists, and electronic engineers has almost immediately increased.
 Today is a great day to be an engineer who streams.
 Thank you Twitch.
-Where do I sent the bribe?
+Where do I send the bribe?

 And to those who say this 'makes it harder to find good stuff' I say,